M4ddCat/Touhou12.3_Fix/README.md

 If you need icon - https://github.com/M4ddCat/Touhou12.3_Fix/blob/main/cirno.ico

 How to apply this fix to your Touhou instance:
-Download and install Th10.5 and Th12.3 in one folder Drop fix in this folder
+Download and install Th10.5 and Th12.3 in one folder (Write me if you haven't it.
+I can drop you link where you can download it)
+Drop fix in this folder
 Start fix and follow the instructions
 ...